christmas

 Glowing Christmas tree in the centre of Calle Larios in Malaga.

-While Calle Larios steals most of the attention, Málaga goes big on Christmas lights across the entire city.
+Calle Larios steals most of the attention, but Malaga goes big on Christmas lights across the entire city.
 More than 2.7 million LEDs create a festive trail worth exploring on foot.

-Calle San Juan features sparkling Victoria-style chandeliers and an "Enchanted Cave" effect that makes the whole area feel cosy and whimsical.
+Calle San Juan features sparkling Victoria-style chandeliers and an "Enchanted Cave" effect that makes the whole area feel cosy.

 Golden Christmas lights depicting angels stretching down Calle Larios, seen from the end of the street.